test-fullautomation/python-genpackagedoc/packagedoc/additional_docs/Description.rst

 * Folder ``GenPackageDoc``

-  Contains the package code (currently active at this position, later will be installed)
+  Contains the package code.

   *This folder is specific for the package.*

 * Folder ``config``

-  Contains the repository configuration (e.g. the name of the package, the name of the repository, the author, and more ...)
+  Contains the repository configuration (e.g. the name of the package, the name of the repository, the author, and more ...).

   *This folder is specific for the repository.*

 * Folder ``additions``

-  Contains additionally needed sources like setup related class definitions and sources, that are imported from other repositories - to make this repository stand alone.
+  Contains additionally needed sources like setup related class definitions and sources, that are imported from other repositories - to make this repository stand alone

 * Folder ``packagedoc``

   Contains all package documentation related files, e.g. the ``GenPackageDoc`` configuration, additional input files and the generated documentation itself.

   *This folder is specific for the documentation.*